agrestio/agrest/UPGRADE-NOTES.md

 `io.agrest:agrest-engine` and `io.agrest:agrest-cayenne` (of course Cayenne module is needed only if you are using Cayenne as Agrest backend).

+### 'Exp' constructors replaced with static factory methods  [#476](https://github.com/agrestio/agrest/issues/476)

+`Exp` class was converted to an interface to allow to compose expression trees from parts.
+As a result all its constructors got replaced with convenience static methods - `Exp.simple()`, `Exp.withPositionalParams()`, `Exp.withNamedParams()`.
+If you see compilation errors, replace constructor calls accordingly.

 ## Upgrading to 4.1

 ### Metadata API is deprecated in favor of OpenAPI [#466](https://github.com/agrestio/agrest/issues/466)